NullLabTests/ArXivEvolution/README.md

 ### Set the Environment Variable:

-Make sure to set your API key for OpenAI.
-For example:
+Make sure to set your API key for OpenAI, Grok, etc. For example:

 ```bash
 export XAI_API_KEY="your_openai_api_key_here"